Rishit-shah2002/IT496_CP3_T06/README.md

 ## <p align='center'>Tasks and Implementation</p>
+[CP3Tasks.ipynb](https://github.com/Gangaraj-eng/IT496_CP3_T06/blob/main/Models/CP3_Tasks.ipynb) is the main python notebook containing the code for all the tasks<br/>

+**Task 1**:
+There are two subtasks in this<br/>
+* Predicting the player with the highest number of wickets taken in the tournament
+* Predicting the batsman who will score most runs in the tournament.<br/>
+	ICC_Player_Stat.csv contains the player related information over the past few years.
+This data is used in this task.
+We have used the following approach for both the above tasks:<br/>
+ **Approach**: There are total 150 players data from 10 teams of ICC 2023.
+Our approach is to divide the dataset into 15 parts, and for each part, train the model using other 14 parts and predict the outputs for this single part.
+This way we predict the outputs for all the 15 parts and consider that data by taking maximum value of wickets or runs for prediction.For 1a, wickets taken is the target variable and for 1b, runs will be the target variable.<br/>
+**Model used**: XGBoost Regressor<br/>
+As it is a regression problem, we have tried a few different regression models and XGBoost Regressor is giving best performance with the least mean squared error.<br/>

 **Match Winner Prediction model**:
 Given two teams and venue, the model will predict which team will probably win the match.
 For this task, team wise statistics like team rank, team number of matches, team avg score over the past matches are extracted from multiple csv data files that we have collected.
 The final data that is used for training the model have the following columns - Season, Team1, Team2, Winner, Venue, Team1 Avg score, Team 1 Avg wickets, Team 1 Avg catches, Team 1 Avg fours, Team 1 Avg sixes, Team 1 ODI Rank, Team 2 Avg score, Team 2 Avg wickets,Team 2 Avg catches, Team 2 Avg fours, Team 2 Avg sixes, Team 2 ODI Rank.<br/>